State health officials announce 10th human case, 2nd EEE death in Massachusetts

 BOSTON (WHDH) – The Massachusetts Department of Public Health announced Friday that laboratory testing has confirmed the 10th human case of Eastern Equine Encephalitis virus infection in a man from Freetown who died as a result of his illness.

-DPH has also confirmed a second human case of West Nile virus, a man in his 50s from Plymouth County.
+Officials also confirmed a second human case of West Nile virus in a man in his 50s from Plymouth County.

 There are 35 communities now at critical risk, 40 at high risk, and 128 at moderate risk for the EEE virus in Massachusetts.
 A map of the state’s current EEE risk levels can be found here.